Skip to main content

 If you have Medicare, you can receive a free cardiovascular heart disease screening annually, though you may need to a pay a copay depending on your coverage.
 Heart disease screenings check your blood pressure and cholesterol to ensure you are not at risk for a stroke or heart disease.
 During the screening, your doctor may provide you with tips and resources to improve your health, such as adjusting your eating habits and incorporating health supplements into your weekly routine.

-If you notice unwarranted weight loss, increased urination, blurry vision, or you start to feel more tired, hungry, or thirstier than usual, contact your doctor right away for your Medicare-covered screening.
-The good news is that the steps you take to manage your diabetes also help to lower your chances of having heart disease or stroke.
+If you notice unexplained weight loss, increased urination, or blurry vision—or you start to feel more tired, hungry, or thirsty than usual—contact your doctor right away for your Medicare-covered screening.
+The good news is the steps you take to manage your diabetes also help to lower your chances of having heart disease or stroke.

-Eighty percent of older adults have at least one chronic disease, and 68 percent have at least two.
-If you have a chronic condition like high blood pressure, high cholesterol, or diabetes, you significantly increase your risk of developing heart disease, along with many other conditions.
+Nearly 95% of older adults have at least one chronic condition, and nearly 80% have two or more.2 If you have a chronic condition like high blood pressure, high cholesterol, or diabetes, you significantly increase your risk of developing heart disease, along with many other conditions.
 Chronic Disease Self-Management Programs (CDSMP) are six-week long interactive workshops (online or in-person) that help attendees manage conditions, improve quality of life, and lower health care costs.
 To find a CDSMP in your community, contact your local Area Agency on Aging.

 Your body is a temple, and you should treat it as such.
 Improving your diet and making small changes to your daily routine can drastically improve your health and reduce your risk for heart disease and other chronic conditions.

 A great first step would be reducing your intake of processed foods and adding more fresh fruits and vegetables to your diet.
-Medicare offers nutrition therapy that can provide advice on what to eat and help manage factors that may impact your healthy lifestyle.
+To help you achieve this, Medicare covers a service called Medical Nutrition Therapy (MNT).
+With MNT, a registered dietician or qualified nutrition professional provides nutritional assessment, one-on-one counseling, and group counseling services to eligible Medicare beneficiaries.
+You'll receive expert advice on what to eat (and what to avoid) and learn how various foods can impact your heart and overall health.

-Smoking also increases your risk of heart disease and other chronic conditions by damaging your blood vessels.
-Medicare also offers eight in-person sessions a year to help beneficiaries quit smoking.
+Smoking is another lifestyle habit that increases your risk of heart disease and other chronic conditions by damaging your blood vessels.
+Medicare offers eight in-person smoking cessation sessions a year to help beneficiaries quit smoking.

 Need Help Understanding Medicare Enrollment?